EME research and science monitoring

 The June 2011 and updated Oct 2014 WHO Fact Sheet (Number 193) on mobile phones and health, which takes into consideration the IARC categorisation, states;

 “A large number of studies have been performed over the last two decades to assess whether mobile phones pose a potential health risk.
 To date, no adverse health effects have been established as being caused by mobile phone use.”

 The WHO also notes that further study into the long term use of mobile phones and cancer, and the effect of mobile phone use on young people should be undertaken.

-The WHO maintains an extensive database of scientific research into the effects of electromagnetic energy (EME), including studies on the effects of radiofrequencies on public health.
+The WHO maintains an extensive database of scientific research into the effects of EME, including studies on the effects of radiofrequencies on public health.

-The WHO database, which is available on their website, shows that there are more than 1900 published scientific articles on the biological and health effects of radiofrequency electromagnetic fields, and more than 630 studies on radiofrequencies specifically used by mobile phone networks.
+The WHO database, which is available on the WHO website, shows that there are more than 1900 published scientific articles on the biological and health effects of radiofrequency electromagnetic fields, and more than 630 studies on radiofrequencies specifically used by mobile phone networks.